mstdfr/mefp-website/_posts/2019-09-19-saeed-alshamsi.markdown

 talk: Podcast Horror Stories
 from: Root Quest
 website: http://rootquest.net
-description: "A curious human being and the host of RootQuest & OffQuest podcasts.
-After 5 years of podcasting, now he's \"Vagabonding\" all over the UAE in a quest to share the knowledge of podcasting and record a new line of podcast productions.
+description: A curious human being and the host of RootQuest & OffQuest podcasts.
+After 5 years of podcasting, now he's "Vagabonding" all over the UAE in a quest to share the knowledge of podcasting and record a new line of podcast productions."
 P.S.
 Saeed loves podcasting that he recorded a podcast with his wife the day they got married."

 ---